 B. Summarize main points.

 2. Second, we discussed how she bore sincere remorse for her sins.
-Luke wrote: "She washed his feet with her tears and dried them with the hairs of her head."
+Luke wrote: "She washed his feet with her tears and wiped them with the hairs of her head."
 She wept uncontrollably, kissing His feet and anointing them with the fragrant oil she brought for that very reason.
 Jesus is moved with compassion for her and tells the host a parable of two debtors.
 When He concluded, he compared her acts of love to the Pharisees.
 After asking him: "If both debtors, one owing 500 pence and the other 50 pence, were forgiven of their entire debt."
-He asked Simon, "which would love their master the most?"
+He asked Simon, "Which would love their master the most?"
 He replied: “I suppose the one forgiven them most.”
 Jesus said: “You have answered correctly.”
 He then begins applying His parable unto the Pharisee and his guest.

 C. Invitation.
 Present the pattern of conversion, i.e., hearing and believing the gospel; repentance of all past sins; confessing faith in Christ, as the Son of God; and then, by obeying the gospel; that is to: “repent and be baptized, in the name of Jesus Christ for the remission of sins, and to receive the gift of the Holy Ghost,” Acts 2:38; Romans 6:17-18; Ephesians 1:12-14.